Website icon Xpert.Digital

 E-Mart Shopping Mall – Image: E-Mart @xpert.digital

-Around half of the 51.4 million South Koreans live in the capital Seoul or in neighboring satellite cities.
-The greater Seoul area is therefore the most important metropolitan area.
-That's why E-Mart currently operates what is probably the most modern shopping mall ever in Cheonggyecheon (a 10.9 kilometer long, modern public recreation area in the city center of the capital Seoul).
+Approximately half of South Korea's 51.4 million inhabitants live in the capital city of Seoul or in adjacent satellite cities.
+The greater Seoul area is therefore the most important metropolitan center.
+Consequently, E-Mart operates what is currently probably the most modern shopping mall in the world in Cheonggyecheon (a 10.9-kilometer-long, modern public recreation area in downtown Seoul).

 A special feature at E-Mart: The Meeting Point